harold-fv/Employee-Tracker/README.md

 ![image](https://user-images.githubusercontent.com/120603153/232170346-61eea28b-cb95-4d09-a65e-ca92e5c13711.png)

-8. When a user chooses to add an employee, then the system will prompt to enter the employee’s first name, last name, role, and manager, and that employee is added to the database.
+8. When a user chooses to add an employee, then the system will prompt to enter the employee’s first name, last name, role, and the employee's manager.
+The system will generate the request and the employee is added to the database.

 ![image](https://user-images.githubusercontent.com/120603153/232170401-bbcdb367-dc08-4cf6-a50e-05b7a753f209.png)